sarthakkarora/sarthakkarora/README.md

 🎨 When I'm not coding, you can find me playing **Badminton** and **Volleyball**, or expressing my creativity as a **Graphic Designer** and **Artist**.

+🔥 I am also kind of an adrenaline junky that loves modified cars and adventure.

 🍎 Proud **MacOS fanboy**!

 📧 Let's connect!
 You can reach me at sarthakk.arora1@gmail.com.